Simca 1000: Spain

 In Spain, the Simca 1000 was built by Barreiros Diesel from late 1965.
 In 1970 this company changed names to "Chrysler España, S. A."; early cars feature a chrome "Barreiros" script.
 The low-specification 844 cc version was sold in Spain only, a market where cars with engines of less than 850 cc received a sizable tax break, as the Simca 900.
 These originally had 38 PS.
 After a hiatus, the 900 returned in 1970 and was then updated in the form of the twin-carb 900 Special of 1973; this model has 43 PS.

 A special Spanish-market model introduced in April 1970 was the 61 PS DIN 1000 GT, which had a milder version of the 1204 cc engine as found in the 1200 Coupé.
 This engine also powered the more luxurious 1000 Special (from 1972).
 In the spring of 1971 this received twin carburators and became the "1000 Rallye GT", with power increased to 74 PS SAE.
 It had twin black stripes at the very rear and other sporting equipment.
 This version was discontinued in 1972, essentially being replaced by the 1000 Special.
 The more powerful French-built Simca 1000 Rallye models were not available in the Spanish market, but in February 1976 the Spanish-built Simca 1000 Rallye appeared.
 This has a single carburated version of the 1294 cc engine with 63 PS, making it considerably less powerful than its French contemporaries.
 It also did not benefit from disc brakes all around.
 Its appearance was similar to the French built Rallye 2, with many black stripes and a black front bonnet.
 As with the rest of the 1000 range, the Spanish Rallye received a facelift with large, rectangular headlamps in September 1976.

 Spanish production ended in May 1977.
 Spanish-built CKD kits were also shipped to Colombia, where Chrysler Colmotores built the car from 1969 until 1977.
 The 1000 also served as a taxi in Colombia.

+The model was immortalised by the festive pop-rock Spanish band Los Inhumanos, whose song titled "It's so difficult to make love in a Simca 1000" from their 1988 LP "30 hombres solos" is still heard and sung in bars across the country.
+The phrase highlights the car's small size and cramped interior, which would make any intimate activity a challenge due to limited space.